A Holocaust Survivor Revisits Auschwitz Decades Later

 He’d spent days crammed on a crowded, stifling train bound for the now-notorious Nazi concentration and extermination camp.
 Perl remembers the train coming to a stop, and German guards asking if there were sick people on board.
 And he remembers what came next: thousands of people were sorted left and right, the difference between life and death.

-Last year, at 86, Perl — one of the last living survivors of the Holocaust — returned to Auschwitz, this time with his granddaughter, Lia, and daughter Judy, who encouraged him to confront the trauma he endured there.
+In 2018, at 86, Perl — one of the last living survivors of the Holocaust — returned to Auschwitz, this time with his granddaughter, Lia, and daughter Judy, who encouraged him to confront the trauma he endured there.

 “He is quite juvenile, my father, in lots of ways, and my brother always says because he emotionally cut off when he stepped off that train,” Judy says.

 Perl’s journey back to Auschwitz, now a museum and memorial, unfolds in the above scene from The Last Survivors, a 2019 FRONTLINE documentary that documents the stories of some of the final Holocaust survivors.

 In this excerpt, Perl and other survivors, all children at the time, recount the horrors they experienced both at Auschwitz and on the way there.
 They are haunted by what they saw, and they continue to wrestle with questions that can never be answered.

 “Every morning the train stopped and they used to throw out dead bodies,” Zigi Shipper recalls.
 “How can a child of 14 hope people should die so he’ll have more room where to sit down?
 What has become of me?”